UNSLAM25/StellaVSLAM-Python-bindings/README.md

     pip install numpy
     sudo apt-get install python-numpy

+If you have any other errors, please be sure to check that you have the StellaVSLAM dependencies installed correctly.
+For the time being, this project has been builtd and tested with:
+* StellaVSLAM 0.3.3
+* OpenCV 3.4.16
+* Python 3.8
+* Ubuntu 20.04 LTS
+* (All the other dependencies of StellaVSLAM that appear on its installation page)

 ## Testing the module

 In order to run stellavslam you always need a configuration file and a vocabulary file.
 You can get the vocabulary [orb_vocab.dbow2 file from stellavslam](https://github.com/StellaVSLAM-Community/DBoW2_orb_vocab).

-Two tests are available in Python, inside the 'tests' folder.
+Tests are available in Python, inside the 'tests' folder.

 _test1.py_ is a minimal proof of operation, it starts and shuts down stellavslam.
 A random _config.yaml_ file is provided in this project to facilitate this test.
 Don't rest until you get this test running without errors.